s6kelevy/CC_z_fit/README.md

 # CC_z_fit

-Project to fit redshift distribs obtained from the cross-correlation technique.
+Project to fit redshift distributions obtained from the cross-correlation technique.